-Your Jewelry is NOT Pure Gold!
+Your Jewelry Is Not Pure Gold!

 Pure gold is illustrious.
-Yet, it is too soft to be used a jewelry.
+Yet, it is too soft to be used as jewelry.
 Not only would it be fragile and prone to damage and breakage, but links and moving parts would wear down quickly.

-Therefore, karat gold is mixed ("alloyed") with other base metals.
+Therefore, karat gold is mixed (alloyed) with other base metals.
 Common components of gold alloy include copper, nickel, and zinc, among others.
 These additional metals impart greater strength and durability to fine gold jewelry.